nitrodevco/turbo/README.md

 Compiled Download: https://git.krews.org/turbo/turbo-emulator/-/releases

 ## Branches
-There will be 2 branches of the Arcturus Morningstar emulator:
+There will be 2 branches of the Turbo emulator:

 `master` - The master branch will be the stable branch.
 Everything here has been tested on a live hotel and contains no known problems.